maharmstone/btrfs/README.md

 basic data"), or 0700 in `gdisk`.
 We have to do some chicanery to get Linux partitions to appear in the first place, but unfortunately this confuses diskmgmt.msc too much.

+* How do I format a partition as Btrfs?

+Use the included command line program mkbtrfs.exe.
+We can't add Btrfs to Windows' own dialog box, unfortunately, as its list of filesystems has been hardcoded.

+* I can't reformat a mounted Btrfs filesystem

+If Windows' Format dialog box refuses to appear, try running format.com with the /fs flag, e.g. `format /fs:ntfs D:`.

 Changelog
 ---------

+v0.8 (2016-12-30):
+* Volume property sheet, for:
+ * Balances
+ * Adding and removing devices
+ * Showing disk usage, i.e. the equivalent to `btrfs fi usage`
+* Checksums now calulated in parallel where appropriate
+* Creation of new filesystems, with mkbtrfs.exe
+* Plug and play support for RAID devices
+* Disk usage now correctly allocated to processes in taskmgr
+* Performance increases
+* Miscellaneous bug fixes

 v0.7 (2016-10-24):
 * Support for RAID5/6 (incompat flag `raid56`)